Previous Page Next Page

 • To get help acquiring the child’s medical records from a doctor’s office or hospital, if necessary.

-Document Staffing with DFPS Conservatorship in IMPACT
+Document Staffing with DFPS or SSCC Conservatorship Staff in IMPACT

 See: